Xon77/Live4Life/README.md

 ### Plarform support

-*Live 4 Life* was only tested with macOS 10.14.6 Mojave.
+*Live 4 Life* was only tested with macOS 10.14.6 Mojave on a MacBook Pro 15".
 It will soon be optimized for MacOS M1 16".

 The reason why I do not switch from Mac to Linux is that I often used [Dante](https://www.audinate.com/products) to send multiple channels via ethernet in some concert halls.
 Since Dante virtual sound cards are not available for linux, you need to buy specific expensive sound cards to use Dante.

 It might work for Linux and Windows platforms after solving some issues.